All Episodes

 They know we're in a war.

-Because former presidential candidate John Kerry, and by the way, his foreign policy advisor is knee deep in this too.
+Now, it gets even better because former presidential candidate John Kerry, and by the way, his foreign policy advisor is knee-deep in this too.

 His name is Rand Beers.

-Rand Beers was also in the National Security Council of the Clinton administration, along with Mary McCarthy, along with Sandy Burglar, and along with Richard Clark.
+Rand Beers was also in the National Security Council, the Clinton administration, along with Mary McCarthy, along with Sandy Burgler, and along with Richard Clark.

-And he leaves and he joins the Kerry campaign at some point, become the National Security Director, and in the Dana Priest story, for which she won a Pulitzer Prize.
+And he leaves and he joins the Kerry campaign at some point, become the National Security Director.

-People bragging about how Rand Beers still has contacts inside the CIA and people are talking to him, and that's why they don't need all these security briefings.
+And in the Dana Priest story, for which she won a Pulitzer Prize, people bragging about how Rand Beers still has contacts inside the CIA and people are talking to him.

 And he had his own intel.

-He had Rand Beer still talking to Mary McCarthy and whoever the hell else is in there.
+He had Rand Beers still talking to Mary McCarthy and whoever the hell else is in there.

 She's just the tip of the iceberg.